odewahn/jdboston16/readme.md

 <img class="headshot" src="headshots/laurent_gautier.jpg" width="180px"/>

 Laurent Gautier is a Senior Investigator at Novartis Institutes for BioMedical Research.
-He is a long-time user of R and original core member of the bioconductor project, the lead of the [Python-R bridge](https://pypi.python.org/pypi/rpy2) (60,000 downloads/month!), and he wrote the first [Julia-R bridge](https://github.com/lgautier/Rif.jl).
+He is a long-time user of R and original core member of the bioconductor project, the lead of the [Python-R bridge](https://pypi.python.org/pypi/rpy2) (up to 60,000 downloads/month!), and he wrote the first [Julia-R bridge](https://github.com/lgautier/Rif.jl).

 # Mattias Bussonnier
 ## Jupyter Project / UC Berkeley